Conti Inc.: Understanding the Internal Discussions of a large Ransomware-as-a-Service Operator with Machine Learning: Methods and Data

 \subsection{Ethical Considerations}

-The study has been approved the ethics committee at University of Montreal (project 2023-4659) under minimal risks.
-The study required asking for a waiver of consent in line with Article 5.5A of the Canadian Tri-Council Policy Statement on research ethics.
-To ensure participants’ confidentiality and privacy, real pseudonyms of the actors are not displayed throughout the text.
+The study has been approved by the ethics committee at the University of Montreal (project N.2023-4659) under minimal risks.
+The study required asking for a waiver of consent in line with Article 5.5A of the Canadian Tri-Council Policy Statement on Research Ethics.
+To ensure participants’ confidentiality and privacy, the real pseudonyms of the actors are not displayed throughout the text.